Tel: 01654 702837 (+44 1654 702837 from outside the UK)

 Charles Smith-Jones' muntjac book.
 Muntjac: managing an alien speciesis a great, in-depth, look at the history, ecology, management and stalking of muntjac deer.
 Then we have our new edition of the classic The English Whippet by Colonel Ted Walsh and Mary Lowe.

-Over the years, we have taken over the stocks and lists of a number of other publishers.
-The first of these was Beekay Publishers with its extensive list of carp fishing books.
-In 2008 we were joined by the Flyfisher's Classic Library, a well-respected publisher of classic flyfishing books, and we have continued to expand this important series.
-Most recently we have taken over the publishing list of Ken Smith Publishing and are proceeding with the publication of the long-awaited Forgotten Flies of Roger Woolley.
+Over the years, we have taken over the stocks and lists of a number of other publishers and booksellers.
+The first of these was Beekay Publishers with its extensive list of carp and coarse fishing books.
+In 2008 we were joined by the Flyfisher's Classic Library, an important series that we have continued to expand, followed shortly after by Ken Smith Publishing - publisher of fine and scholarly new flyfishing books.
+Most recently we acquired the stock and publishing list of Tideline Books.
+Founded by Geoff Worrall in 1969, Tideline Books was for many years the principal publisher of books on field sports in Britain.
+Over 100 titles on wildfowling, sporting guns, deer-stalking, and terriers and lurchers have been added to the Coch-y-Bonddu list - many of them at bargain prices.